Frequently Asked Questions

 Use to take an undergraduate-level course.

-Note: application links work best in Internet Explorer (IE) 8 or 9; see other compatible browsers.
+Note: application links work best in Internet Explorer (IE) 9 or higher.
+You may also use the most recent Google Chrome, Firefox, or Safari.

 Use to take a graduate-level course.
 Must have a bachelor's degree already from a regionally accredited institution.

-Note: application links work best in Internet Explorer (IE) 8 or 9; see other compatible browsers.
+Note: application links work best in Internet Explorer (IE) 9 or higher.
+You may also use the most recent Google Chrome, Firefox, or Safari.

 If you wish to enroll in courses as a degree-seeking student, you will need to apply to your program of interest and be accepted before you take a course.